 Media Guidelines while on Campus

 The guidelines outlined below are designed to ensure and protect the rights and privacy of the patients, families and staff at St. Jude Children’s Research Hospital.
-Guidelines also apply to the St. Jude campuses of Target House, Ronald McDonald House and Memphis Grizzlies House.
+Guidelines also apply to the St. Jude campuses of Target House, Ronald McDonald House and Tri Delta Place.
 For these guidelines, St. Jude Communications and ALSAC Communications are referred to as “representative.”

 Prior to Arrival on Campus